tsnellgrove/dark_castle3/doc/to_do.md

 		- perhaps additional, optional cusotm verb synonyms as an obj attribute?
 	- TBD: implement global verb synonyms for 'sit in' or 'sit on' == enter()
 		- TBD: also want to enable 'go in' and 'go out' of chair
+		- TBD: no - this will be solved via syntax
 	- TBD: sort out synonyms like 'stand' and 'sit' and 'lie'

 - TBD: prep & syntax
 	- if user input has multiple obj, determine noun vs. dir_obj from prep usage (i.e. to vs with)

 - Interpreter enhancements: